in28minutes/cloud.in28minutes.com/_posts/2022-09-27-gcp-for-aws-experts.md

 ### 1.1: Compute Services

+There are a variety of compute services offered by each cloud platform.

+If you want complete flexibility to manage OS, software and hardware used to run your applications, you want to go with the Infrastructure as a Service option.
+However, with flexibility, you get a lot of responsibility.

+If you want to reduce your responsibilities (concerning scaling, availability, and durability), you might want to use managed services in the cloud.

+If you want to run a simple web application in Google Cloud, you might want to go with either App Engine or Cloud Run (if you want to use containers).

+If you want to implement microservices architecture with Kubernetes, you can go with Google Kubernetes Engine.

+Cloud Functions is the Serverless, Function as a Service offering in Google Cloud.

 | Question | AWS  | Google Cloud |
 |--|:--|:--|
 | How do you create Virtual Machines?|Amazon EC2 |Compute Engine|